swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

 ### To loop or not to loop...?

 Intro sentence

 #### Vectorized operations

 A key difference between R and many other languages is a topic known as *vectorization*.
 When you wrote the `total` function, we mentioned that R already has `sum` to do this; `sum` is *much* faster than the interpreted `for` loop because `sum` is coded in C to work with a vector of numbers.
 Many of R's functions work this way; the loop is hidden from you in C.
 Learning to use vectorized operations is a key skill in R.

 For example, to add pairs of numbers contained in two vectors

 <pre class='in'><code>a <- 1:10
 b <- 1:10</code></pre>

-you could loop over the pairs adding each in turn, but that would be very inefficient in R
+you could loop over the pairs adding each in turn, but that would be very inefficient in R.

 <pre class='in'><code>res <- numeric(length = length(a))
 for (i in seq_along(a)) {